gvtsch/gvtsch.github.io/content/Blog/Decision Tree and Random Forest/The Decision Tree.md

 * `Numpy` is a program library that enables easy handling of vectors, matrices, and higher-dimensional arrays.
 It also offers a variety of functions for numerical calculations that are frequently used in scientific programming and data analysis.
 * `Pandas` is a program library that facilitates the processing and analysis of tabular data.
 It provides data structures such as Series and DataFrame, which are similar to columns and tables in relational databases or arrays in Numpy.
 With pandas, you can easily read, edit, manipulate, model, and visualize data.
 It is one of the most commonly used tools in data analysis and preparation.
 * The wine dataset (`load_wine`) is a sample dataset included in the Python library Scikit-learn.
 It contains information about various wines, such as alcohol content, acidity, color pigments, and proanthocyanidins.
 The dataset consists of 178 samples of wines and 13 features.
-This dataset is often used in examples to demonstrate the use of Scikit-learn for [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problems
+This dataset is often used in examples to demonstrate the use of Scikit-learn for [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problems
-* The `DecisionTreeClassifier` is a [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] model from the Scikit-learn library based on the concept of a decision tree.
+* The `DecisionTreeClassifier` is a [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] model from the Scikit-learn library based on the concept of a decision tree.
 The DecisionTreeClassifier creates a decision tree from the given training data and then uses it to classify new input data.
 This model is particularly useful for identifying patterns and relationships in complex, multidimensional data sets.
 It is easy to understand and interpret, and it is also robust to changes in the data.
 * `GridSearchCV` is a method that allows you to try out a variety of hyperparameters for a given algorithm and automatically select the best parameters.
 GridSearchCV performs a search over a specified parameter range and estimates the performance of the algorithm using a specified evaluation function.
 It allows you to quickly and easily find the best hyperparameters for a model without having to try each value manually.
 * `train_test_split` is a function used to split a dataset into training and test data.
 It takes the dataset and target variables as input and splits them into two parts: one part for training the model and one part for evaluating the model's performance.